 Your Premier Scaffold Installation, Rental and Sales Provider

-At ECR Environmental Health and Safety (EHS) is our number one priority.
+At ECR, Environmental Health and Safety (EHS) is our number one priority.
 It’s a basic right, and our first and foremost responsibility is protecting our workers.
-In addition, we believe we owe it to anyone and everyone working with, in and around our products and services to maintain and continuously improve our safety performance – 1setting the standard in our industry.
+In addition, we believe that we owe it to anyone and everyone working with, in and around our products and services to maintain and continuously improve our safety performance – setting the standard in our industry.

 ECR’s commitment to environmental health and safety starts at the top with our executive leadership team and cascades throughout our organization to include our entire network of companies, branches, locations and jobsites.
 Ownership, personal responsibility and the importance of following policies and procedures is consistently communicated across our company.
-Our leadership team believes that ALL accidents can be prevented and that ALL of our employees are responsible for EHS – not only for themselves – but for their co-workers, customers and contractors on each and every jobsite where we are delivering products and services.
+Our leadership team believes that ALL accidents can be prevented and that ALL of our employees are responsible for EHS, not only for themselves, but also for their co-workers, customers and contractors on each and every jobsite.

 Safety Drives and Proactive Programs